tandrewnichols/file-manifest/README.md

 ### Async

 Just like sync, but accepts a callback.
-It is important that the first argument to this function be `err` (more on this below).
+It is important that the first argument to this function start with `err` (more on this below).

 ```javascript
 require('file-manifest').generate('some/dir', function(err, manifest) {